HoC - Roll of Honour- Horace Walter Hardy

 Horace was a Lance Corporal, 350841, in the London Regiment 2nd/7th Battalion.

-He lost his life on 20th September 1917, at the age of 31 and is buried at Ypres at the Menin Gate, Ypres.
+He lost his life on 20th September 1917, at the age of 31 and is commemorated at the Menin Gate, Ypres.
 His name is most visible on the right hand image, left column, 3rd name down under LANCE CORPORAL.

 The British Army WW1 medal Rolls Index 1914-1920 awarded him the Victory medal.

 Roll TP7/ 101 B2 page 139 Regiment no. 2771 7th London Regiment.